-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ende ed September 30, 2008. or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nun nber: 000-52446 CACTUS VENT (Exact name of registrant as Nevada 88-0378336 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 251 Jeanell Dr., Suite 3, Carson City, NV 89703 (Address of principal executive offices) (Zip Code) 702-234-4 (Registrant's telephone numb (Former name, former address and former f iscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports rec Act of 1934 during the preceding 12 months (or for such shorter has been subject to such filing requirements for the past 90 days r period that the registrant was required to file such reports), and (2) Indicate by check mark whether the registrant is a large accelerated filer, company.
-See the definitions of "large accelerated filer," "accelerated filexchange Act.
-Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\Box \;$ (Do not check if a smaller reporting company) company $\boxtimes$ Smaller reporting Indicate by check mark whether the registrant is a shell company (as def ✓ Yes ☐ No. ined in Rule 12b-2 of the Exchange Act).
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended September 30, 2008.

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 000-52446

+CACTUS VENTURES, INC.

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+251 Jeanell Dr., Suite 3, Carson City, NV

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Accelerated filer \Box

+Non-accelerated filer \Box (Do not check if a smaller reporting company) company ⊠

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🖾 Yes 🗆 No